Answers to top CrossFit FAQs

 - We know we don’t need to say this but please don’t spit or snot on the floor!

 - Don’t make us ask you for money.

 - Memberships can be put on hold with prior notice.
 2 weeks max per month (Mondays to Sundays only).

 - Please take home your plastic water bottles, or better still, help the environment and get a reuseable

 Our approach to nutrition is simple: Eat meat, poultry, fish, eggs vegetables, nuts and seeds, some fruit, little starch and no sugar.
 Keep intake to levels that will support exercise but not body fat, so watch the portion size.
 While we are not nutritionists and don’t prescribe nutrition plans, we do have experience training individuals of all fitness levels and have observed the most efficient and greatest fitness successes from those who eat a balanced diet of nutrient-rich, whole foods.
 If you think you need a more tailored nutrition program, we are happy to refer you to a local nutritionist.

 Courtesy of CrossFit Inc.

 Excessive consumption of high-glycemic carbohydrates is the primary culprit in nutritionally caused health problems.
 High glycemic carbohydrates are those that raise blood sugar too rapidly.
 They include rice, bread, potato, sweets, fruit juices and fizzy drinks.
-What is the problem with high-hlycemic carbohydrates?
+What is the problem with high-glycemic carbohydrates?
 The problem with high-glycemic

-carbohydrates is that they give an inordinate insulin response.
+carbohydrates are that they give an inordinate insulin response.
 Insulin is an essential hormone for life, yet acute, chronic elevation of insulin leads to hyperinsulinism, which has been positively linked to obesity, elevated cholesterol levels, blood pressure, mood dysfunction to mention but a few.